 Remember that it is much easier to hem curtains that are too long than it is to extend curtains that are too short.
 This is why we always recommend rounding up curtain measurements.

-When you buy your new curtains, read the label to check the type of fabric, and then carefully press or team the curtains to remove any wrinkles.
+When you buy your new curtains, read the label to check the type of fabric, and then carefully press or steam the curtains to remove any wrinkles.
 Remember that synthetic fabrics should be ironed using a much cooler setting than, say, pure cotton.
 It is still a good idea to press them, though, because visible fold marks are unsightly, and will persist if you simply hang the curtains fresh out of the bag.

 To view our full range of curtains click here.
 Alternatively read more about home decor in our other articles: